MaxNoddings/dev-logs/README.md

 * Learned a little bit about TinyGrad - a very interesting AI company
 * Worked on filling out and adding content to the Investment Club Website - specifically adding content to the About page
 * Was able to check out some different software engineering resumes which gave me a great reference, and provided a lot of good information that I can add to my own resume

+### 3/3/2024

+Today I...
+* Worked on resume and looked at friends resume to take notes!
+Changed links so that they are more visible.
+Also, listed technologies used once more to have more keywords in application.
+* Watched interesting video about the different fields/subfields of software engineering and what it takes to specialize in each.
+* Learned about different software part time contracting jobs that pay per project or even per small assignment.
+Sort of like how tinygrad